- Home

 Temporary ovarian suppression

-The drug goserelin stops oestrogen production.
-It is given as an injection into the belly once a month for 2–5 years to bring on temporary menopause.
+The drug goserelin stops oestrogen being made.
+It is given as an injection into the abdomen (belly) once a month for 2–5 years to bring on temporary menopause.
 Side effects are similar to those of permanent menopause.
-The drug may also help protect the ovaries during chemotherapy, so it is often given to people who want to preserve their fertility.
+The drug may also help protect the ovaries during chemotherapy, so it is often given to women who want to preserve their fertility.

 Permanent ovarian treatment